LadybirdBrowser/ladybird/Documentation/EditorConfiguration/CLionConfiguration.md

 ## Include headers and source files for code insight

-To get proper code insight mark the folders `AK` and `Userland` by right-clicking on them and selecting `Mark Directory as | Project Sources and Headers`.
+To get proper code insight mark the folders `AK` and `Libraries` by right-clicking on them and selecting `Mark Directory as | Project Sources and Headers`.

 A symptom of this not being configured correctly is CLion giving a warning for every single file:
 > The file does not belong to any project target, code insight features might not work properly.

 ## Code Generation Settings